geeklogbook/contacts-console-py/README.md

 1. Set the enviroment
     1. Ensure you have Python installed on your machine
-    1. Install the sqlite3 library, which comes pre-installed with Python
+    1. Learn that SQLite3 comes pre-installed with Python
     1. Using the Python sqlite3 library
+        1. Connect to a memory Database
     1. Create a table named contacts with columns like id, firstname, lastname, email, and phone &nbsp;
  1. Create functions for basic operations